-- If the local Tenant-based Rental Assistance (TBRA) voucher administrator receives approval for an acceptability criteria variation from their HUD field office that allows TBRA to be used in units with windowless bedrooms; Or - Without an acceptability criteria variation if 100% of the units receive Project-based Rental Assistance (PBRA). - i.
-Closet (five lineal ft. of net rod/shelf length) - ii.
-Door and walls to ceiling for privacy. - (c) Secondary bedroom(s) - i.
-Minimum dimension be 9'-6" - ii.
-Minimum square footage must be 100 sq. ft. - iii.
-A window for natural light must be provided. - Exceptions.
-Windowless bedrooms designed to meet applicable building codes may be allowed: - If the local Tenant-based Rental Assistance (TBRA) voucher administrator receives approval for an acceptability criteria variation from their HUD field office that allows TBRA to be used in units with windowless bedrooms, Or - Without an acceptability criteria variation if 100% of the units receive Project-based Rental Assistance (PBRA). - iv.
-Closet (4 lineal ft. of net rod/shelf length) - v.
-Door and walls to ceiling for privacy - (d) Efficiency Units. - i.
-Minimum Open Area.
-Efficiency Units without a partially or fully enclosed sleeping area must include a minimum of 220 open sq. ft. - ii.
-Sleeping Area.
-A partially or fully enclosed sleeping area within an Efficiency Unit must meet the minimum dimension and minimum sq. ft. required for a "Secondary Bedroom".
+- (a) Required at all one-bedroom Dwelling Units and at one of the Bedrooms within Dwelling Units with two or more Bedrooms - i.
+Exception.
+One-bedroom Dwelling Units where the occupancy is limited to one adult resident may include "Secondary Bedroom" requirements - (b) Minimum dimension must be 10'-0" - (c) Minimum square footage must be 115 sq. ft. - (d) A window for natural light must be provided - i.
+Exceptions.
+Windowless Bedrooms designed to meet applicable building codes may be allowed: - a.
+If the local Tenant-Based Rental Assistance (TBRA) voucher administrator receives approval for an acceptability criteria variation from their United States Department of Housing and Urban Development (HUD) field office that allows TBRA to be used in units with windowless Bedrooms; Or - b.
+Without an acceptability criteria variation if 100% of the units receive Project-Based Rental Assistance (PBRA) - (e) Closet (five lineal ft. of net rod/shelf length) - (f) Door and walls to ceiling for privacy - 3.
+Secondary Bedroom(s) - (a) Minimum dimension be 9'-6" - (b) Minimum square footage must be 100 sq. ft. - (c) A window for natural light must be provided - i.
+Exceptions.
+Windowless Bedrooms designed to meet applicable building codes may be allowed: - a.
+If the local Tenant-Based Rental Assistance (TBRA) voucher administrator receives approval for an acceptability criteria variation from their HUD field office that allows TBRA to be used in units with windowless Bedrooms, Or - b.
+Without an acceptability criteria variation if 100% of the units receive Project-Based Rental Assistance (PBRA) - (e) Closet (4 lineal ft. of net rod/shelf length) - (f) Door and walls to ceiling for privacy

+2.03.J.
+Efficiency Units

+- 1. Efficiency Units without a partially or fully enclosed Sleeping Area must include a minimum open area of 220 open sq. ft. - 2.
+Minimum overall area must meet "Dwelling Unit Living Room" requirements

+3. Sleeping Area.
+A partially or fully enclosed Sleeping Area within an Efficiency Unit must meet the minimum dimension and minimum sq. ft. required for a "Secondary Bedroom"